rOpenGov/rtimes/README.md

 <a border="0" href="https://www.propublica.org/datastore/apis" ><img src="tools/propublica.jpg" alt="Propublica API" width="100" /></a>

 I set up the functions so that you can put the key in your `.Renviron` file (or any file on your system that holds env vars), which will be called on startup of R, and then you don't have to enter your API key for each run of a function.
 Use the following env var names

 * `NYTIMES_GEO_KEY` - for `geo` methods
 * `NYTIMES_AS_KEY` - for `as` methods
 * `PROPUBLICA_API_KEY` - for `cg` and `cf` methods

+**Note about full-text content**

+This packge only gives you access to article metadata (url, headline, byline, summary, etc.), and does not return full article content.

+You can get access to full article content from 1987-2007 from UPenn for non-commercial use at <https://catalog.ldc.upenn.edu/ldc2008t19>

+For commercial use, full article content can be purchased from the NYT Syndication site at <https://www.nytsyn.com/>

 ## Installation